rahulkrishnanfs/docker-101/README.md

 # docker-101

-I would help you to build solid foundation on docker.
+This session will help you to build solid foundation on docker.
 Some of the areas I’ll be covering is

 Markup :

           * Building blocks of containers

           * Container Runtimes

           * Building Docker images with Dockerfiles